 Polynator is written in a loosely object-oriented style.
 While most of the code consists of class definitions, there are also some global constants (located at the beginning of the script) and independent functions (towards the end).
-There are 17 classes relevant to the backend and 15 other classes which manage the graphical user interface (GUI).
-Other than the modules imported from the standard library, all of the code is contained in the polynator_gui.py and polynator_main.py files.
+There are 19 classes relevant to the backend and 25 other classes which manage the graphical user interface (GUI).
+Other than the modules imported from the standard library, all of the code is contained in the polynator_gui.py, polynator_main.py and polynator_model_constants.py files.
 This short guide will ignore the GUI and focus exclusively on the backend.